Franklin H. Williams: Career

 Leaving government service in 1968 Mr. Williams headed the Columbia University Urban Center, issuing the study "Human Uses of the University – Planning a curriculum for Urban and Ethnic Affairs at Columbia University."

 For 20 years, Williams was president of the Phelps Stokes Fund, established to facilitate the education of African and Native American students.
-During this time he served on several boards, among them: Lincoln University, the Council on Foreign Relations, the New York Board of Higher Education, the American Symphony Orchestra, the Barnes Foundation, Consolidated Edison and Borden, Inc.
+During this time he served on several boards, among them: Lincoln University (Pennsylvania), the Council on Foreign Relations, the New York Board of Higher Education, the American Symphony Orchestra, the Barnes Foundation, Consolidated Edison and Borden, Inc.

 In 1989 he chaired the New York State Judicial Commission on Minorities.
 The commission has since continued as the Franklin H. Williams Judicial Commission.

 Personal life

 Williams was a member of Alpha Phi Alpha fraternity.
 Williams was married to Shirley Broyard, a sister of literary critic Anatole Broyard.
-Williams died on May 20, 1990 at the age of 72.
+Williams died on May 20, 1990, at the age of 72.